envomp/2019-Logical-Programming/ex01_geometry/ex01_geometry.md

     The area is 3.9 cm^2

     Please insert geometric shape:circle
-    Please insert radius cm:9
+    Please insert radius in cm:9
-    The area is 254.34 cm^2
+    The area is 254.47 cm^2

     Please insert geometric shape:square
     Please insert side length in cm:2.25